Negrelli Viaduct

-It is also the longest railway bridge and the third longest bridge in the Czech Republic.
+It is also the longest railway bridge and third longest bridge in the Czech Republic.

 The viaduct was declared a Czech cultural monument in 1964.

 History

 Construction

 The Karlín Viaduct was built as part of the Dresden branch of the Northern State Railways Olomouc-Prague-Dresden project, which was approved by the State Railways Directorate in 1842.
 The construction started in spring 1846, was completed in 1849 and the bridge was put into operation on 1 June 1850.
 The construction costs amounted to one and a half million florins.

 At that time the bridge had 87 stone arches, eight of which stood directly in the Vltava River.
 The railway line was double-tracked, in the second half of the 19th century a third shunting blind track has been laid.
 The current width is 110 meters.
 The width of the bridge deck between the stone railings is 7.6 m.
 The length is 1100 meters and until 1910 it was Europe's longest bridge.